The Rolling Stones: 2017–present: No Filter Tour, Watts' death, and Hackney Diamonds

 The band's 1973 album Goats Head Soup was reissued on 4 September 2020 and featured previously unreleased outtakes: such as "Criss Cross", which was released as a single and music video on 9 July 2020; "Scarlet", featuring Jimmy Page; and "All the Rage".
-On 11 September 2020, the album topped the UK Albums Chart as the Rolling Stones became the first band to top the chart across six different decades.
+On 11 September 2020, the album topped the UK Albums Chart as the Rolling Stones became the first artist to top the chart across six different decades.

 In August 2021, it was announced that Watts would undergo an unspecified medical procedure and would not perform on the remainder of the No Filter tour; the longtime Stones associate Steve Jordan filled in as drummer.
 Watts died on 24 August 2021, at the age of 80, in a London hospital with his family around him.
 For 10 days, the contents of the Rolling Stones' official website were replaced with a picture of Watts, in his memory.
 On 27 August, the band's social media accounts shared a montage of pictures and videos of Watts.
-Going forward, the Rolling Stones would show pictures and videos of Watts at the beginning of each concert on the No Filter Tour.
+The band subsequently showed pictures and videos of Watts at the beginning of each concert on the No Filter tour.
 The short segment is roughly a minute long and plays a simple drum track by Watts.
 They became the highest-earning live act of 2021, surpassing Taylor Swift; since 2018 the two have traded the top two spots.
 The band began a new tour in 2022, with Jordan on drums.

-Following reports in February 2023 that former Beatles Paul McCartney and Ringo Starr would appear on their yet-named new album, representatives for the band confirmed that McCartney will appear but stated that Starr would not.
+Following reports in February 2023 that former Beatles Paul McCartney and Ringo Starr would appear on their new album, representatives for the band confirmed that McCartney will appear but stated that Starr would not.
 This will mark the first time that McCartney and the Stones have collaborated on a studio album.
+Four months later, it was reported that Wyman would return for a song, more than 30 years after his departure from the band.